A Young Supernova Selection Pipeline For The LSST Era: Optimal 4MOST-like Strategy

 \subsubsection{Applying an Observing Strategy}

-As previously mentioned, we investigated 4MOST WFD observing strategies that follow LSST with a delay time.
-To accomplish this, we applied our methods presented in Section \ref{subsubsec:sim_4most_spec} to the \citetalias{TiDES_2024} and YSN WFD SN samples produced and presented in Section \ref{sec:lsst_application}, simulating their 4MOST observed spectra.
-To apply the 4MOST observing strategies with different delay times, we altered the phases at which the template spectra were created for.
-The phase that was used to produce a given SN's template spectrum is given as the phase at which the SN was triggered on plus the time delay of the 4MOST observing strategy.
-For example, a LSST SN selected at a phase of $-10.5$ days would be observed by a 4MOST strategy with a 3 day time delay at a phase of $-7.5$ days.
-Using these methods, we simulated the spectra for the LSST selected \citetalias{TiDES_2024} and YSN WFD samples as if they had been observed using 4MOST observing strategies with delay times of 1, 3, 5, and 7 days.
+As previously mentioned, we investigated 4MOST-like WFD observing strategies that follow LSST with a delay time.
+To accomplish this, we applied our methods presented in Section \ref{subsubsec:sim_4most_spec} to the WFD \citetalias{TiDES_2025} and WFD YSN candidate samples produced and presented in Section \ref{sec:lsst_application}, simulating their 4MOST observed spectra.
+To apply the 4MOST-like observing strategies with different delay times, we altered the phases at which the template spectra were created for.
+The phase that was used to produce a given SN's template spectrum is given as the phase at which the SN was selected plus the time delay of the 4MOST-like observing strategy.
+For example, an LSST SN selected at a phase of $-10$ days would be observed by a 4MOST-like strategy with a 3 day time delay at a phase of $-7$ days.
+Using these methods, we simulated the spectra for the LSST WFD selected \citetalias{TiDES_2025} and YSN candidate samples as if they had been observed using 4MOST-like observing strategies with delay times of 1, 3, 5, and 7 days.